w1g/introduction_to_python/README.md

 # Coursera: Introduction to Python
-Solutions for the Coursera's course "Introduction to Python"
+Solutions for the Coursera's "Introduction to Python" (mail.ru & MIPT)